MajumderR/MajumderR/README.md

 - 👋 Hi, I’m Rahul Majumder
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning Python and data analytics
 - 💞️ I’m looking to collaborate on nothing as of now.
-Just started learning
+Here as of now just posting my assignment for my course
 - 📫 To contact me please write to majumderrahul24@gmail.com

 <!---